Home > amaranth companion plants

 Soil Preparation and Amending

-Keep an eye out for signs of distress.
-The presence of one plant's enemy can be another's ally.
+Amend the earth with compost and organic matter before planting.
+Pay attention to any signs of distress.
 Swift action, whether through natural remedies or garden intervention.
 This can preserve the harmony and yield a successful, intertwined harvest.

 Common Mistakes to Avoid